BKaperick/Bryan-Kaperick.me/content/bio.en.md

 ---

 ## Me
-Hello, I'm Bryan - a 25 year old guy living in Lille, and working in Paris.
+Hello, I'm Bryan - a 26 year old guy living in Lille, and working in Paris.
 I enjoy working on problems in computational mathematics, data engineering, and numerical analysis.
 Here in France, I enjoy walking around parks and cities, practicing my French with strangers in bars, and rock climbing.

 {{< figure src="/images/oOo.jpg">}}

+## Books I'd like to read soon
+* *Transformer: The Deep Chemistry of Life and Death* -- Nick Lane

+I've heard several people recommend Dr. Lane's books, and he was recently a guest on Sean Carroll's Mindscape podcast, where they had a nice discussion about this new work on the Kreb's Cycle, and the origins of eukaryotic life.
+* *Days of Rage: America's Radical Underground, the FBI, and the Forgotten Age of Revolutionary Violence* -- Bryan Burrough

+I'm interested in learning more about recent American counter-cultural/protest history to help put today's movements in context.

+* *Dune Messiah* -- Frank Herbert

+I have to get to this before the next movie comes out.

+## Books I'm currently reading
+* *The Dark Forest* -- Cixin Liu

+The second of The Three Body Problem trilogy.
+Though I'm reading it in French, so it's taking me some time to finish.

+* *Le Mythe de Sysiphe* -- Albert Camus

+I only made it a few chapters in for now.
+I'll try to finish, but I think I'm lacking enough of a foundation in philosophy to get much out of it.

 ## Books I've read recently
 * *Down and Out in Paris and London* -- George Orwell